top of page

 Times – in the morning, after lunch . . .

 To change it up on some mornings, each of us would write only a basic noun and a single verb on a strip of paper and then challenge the others to make the sentence interesting and engaging.
 These were always wide open to interpretation and sometimes had to be clarified with more than a sentence.
 We shared many great laughs over these sentences.
+Did you grow up playing Mad Libs?
+This is one version of that game and everyone enjoys the twists and turns the story takes.

 I challenged my kids to make “thunder rolled” an interesting sentence.
+My various ages children came up with:

 The loud thunder rolled with the lightning.